ElmehdiLaassiri/ElmehdiLaassiri.github.io/_posts/2026-07-10-HomeLab1-Isolate.md

 ## Overview :

-This lab contains 6 boxes.
+This lab contains 7 boxes , 6 attack targets and a dedicated Certificate Authority server (CA01) required for the ESC8 chain.
 Each one requires a foothold exploit to gain initial access, followed by a separate privilege escalation exploit to reach root or SYSTEM  the technique depends on the OS.

 We'll start by building the lab using VMware to run the different boxes.
 The network is split into two segments  an internal network and a public-facing one, much like a real-world DMZ.
 This means tunneling and pivoting are required to reach anything inside once you've landed on the edge.

 We'll first build the lab in VMware, and once everything is set up, we'll move to the attack phase using our Kali machine to compromise the entire network.
 Once every box is built, we'll break down the network architecture connecting them including how traffic actually gets from Kali into the internal segment.

 The chain mixes classic and recent CVEs  from Drupalgeddon2 to fresh 2026 kernel bugs like CopyFail, DirtyFrag, and RoguePlanet.
-Then an AD box, where we focus on a specific ADCS attack: ESC8.
+Then an AD box, where we focus on a specific ADCS attack: ESC8 requiring a separate CA server (CA01) since relaying to a CA on the same machine as the DC is blocked by Windows' own NTLM reflection protection.

 Quick version of the full attack path: